cesca95/TeleoperatedGroundRobot/README.md

 #### WINDOWS SIDE
-Start by downloading the repository with the unity code [here](https://github.com/EmaroLab/hrp_teleoperation/tree/Unity).
+1. Start by downloading the repository with the unity code [here](https://github.com/EmaroLab/hrp_teleoperation/tree/Unity).

-Plug the oculus in the computer paying attention to the warnings in the troubleshooting section.
+2. Plug the oculus in the computer paying attention to the warnings in the troubleshooting section.
 The Oculus Sensor must be plugged in alongside the VR, otherwise the Unity scene would not be displayed.

-Then, run the Unity project by opening the scene contained inside the “/Oculus with pose/Assets” folder.
+3. Run the Unity project by opening the scene contained inside the “/Oculus with pose/Assets” folder.

-Once the project is fully loaded, the Oculus properly connected and the websocket on the Linux machine up and running, click on play on the editor.
+4. Once the project is fully loaded, the Oculus properly connected and the websocket on the Linux machine up and running, click on play on the editor.

 All the relevant information would be displayed on the Unity console such as the